markusdemedeiros/markusdemedeiros/README.md

-I'm markus (he/him)
+I'm markus (he/him).

-My website is markusde.ca
+My website is ``markusde.ca`` but it is very empty.

-I like writing proofs and programs that look like proofs
+I like writing proofs and programs that look like proofs.

-If it's worth doing, it's woth doing a total hatchet job of